Chancellor of Germany: History of the office (pre-1949)

+and asked for asylum (that Queen Wilhelinma granted him two days later).

+At the end of November 1918, his wife emperess Auguste Victoria left Berlin and travelled to the Netherlands.

-According to the Weimar Constitution of 1919, the chancellor was head of a collegial government.
-The chancellor was appointed by the Reich president, as were the ministers, on the chancellor's recommendation.
-The chancellor or any minister had to be dismissed if the Reichstag demanded it.
-As today, the chancellor had the prerogative to determine the guidelines of government.
-In reality this power was limited by the needs of coalition governments and the powers of the Reich president.
+Following the defeat a new post-war democratic Republican government was set up by the popularly elected Weimar National Assembly, which met in Weimar (Thuringia in 1919/20.
+According to the Weimar constitution, the chancellor was head of a collegial democratic government.
+The chancellor was appointed by the new president of Germany (Reich President), as were the subordinate ministers of various portfolios (departments / agencies) on the chancellor's recommendation.
+The chancellor or any minister had to be dismissed if Reichstag demanded it.
+As today, the chancellor had the prerogative to determine the policy direction of his government.
+In reality this power was limited by the needs of coalition governments of the several major political parties (and numerous smaller minor ones) plus the powers of the Reich President.
+Cabinet decisions were taken by majority vote.
+Under the circumstances, much like his French counterpart, the Weimar-era chancellor was as much the chairman of the cabinet as he was its leader.

-When the Nazis came to power on 30 January 1933, the Weimar Constitution was de facto set aside.
-After the death of President Hindenburg in 1934, Adolf Hitler, the dictatorial party leader and chancellor, took over the powers of the president.
-The new official title became Führer und Reichskanzler (meaning "Leader and Imperial Chancellor").
+On 30 January 1933 (seizure of power day), Adolf Hitler of the Nazi Party, the biggest party in parliament, was appointed chancellor by President Paul von Hindenburg.
+Subsequently, the 1919 Weimar Constitution was de facto set aside.
+After Hindenburg's death on 2 August 1934, Hitler arrogated to himself the powers of the president.
+He chose the official title Führer und Reichskanzler (meaning "Leader and Chancellor of the Reich").

-The 1949 constitution gave the chancellor much greater powers than during the Weimar Republic, while strongly diminishing the role of the president.
-Germany is today often referred to as a "chancellor democracy", reflecting the role of the chancellor as the country's chief executive.
+The 1949 constitution gave the chancellor greater powers than during the Weimar Republic of the 1920s and early 1930s, while strongly diminishing the role of the president of Germany.
+Germany has often be referred to as a "chancellor democracy", reflecting the role of the chancellor as Germany's chief executive.

-Since 1867, 33 individuals have served as heads of government of Germany, West Germany, or Northern Germany, nearly all of them with the title of Chancellor.